 Final season data collection and integration of experimental and field observations.
 Present at British Ecological Society Annual meeting.

 Partners and collaboration (including CASE)

-Students should have a strong background in, and enthusiasm for field and lab work and functional ecology.
-Drivers licence an advantage.
-The student will join well-established teams researching ecological strategies and volatile organic compounds (VOCs) at the Open University.
+Students should have a strong background in ecology or plant biology and enthusiasm for both field and laboratory work.
+Experience of undertaking independent field work and laboratory experience of soil chemistry / microbiology methods is desirable.
+The student will join a well-established team researching plant ecology/ecohydrology at the Open University.

 Applications should include:

 - a cover letter outlining why the project is of interest and how their skills match those required,

 - an academic CV containing contact details of three academic references

 - a CENTA application form, downloadable from: http://www.centa.org.uk/media/1202/centa-studentship-application-form.docx